 If you commit an offence under any of the provisions of these Orders we may be issue you with a £75 Fixed Penalty Notice or you may be liable, upon conviction in the Magistrates' Court, for a fine of up to £1,000.

 Our Environmental Enforcement Officers, Police Officers and Police Community Support Officers are all authorised to issue Fixed Penalty Notices.

 We supply signs to identify Dog Control Order / PSPO areas.

 Report a dog owner breaking a Dog Control Order / PSPO

-Contact the Community Wardens on the details below to report dogs not on leads, wandering free, fouling, or in a dog exclusion area.
+Contact the Environmental Enforcement Officers on the details below to report dogs not on leads, roaming, fouling, or in a dog exclusion area.